Don’t miss these incredible 4th of July fireworks in Seattle and the surrounding region!

-Where: Gas Works Park and Lake Union Park
+Where: Gas Works Park and South Lake Union Park

 Where: Downtown Bellevue

-Downtown Bellevue will light up once again for Independence Day at 10:05 pm on Monday, July 4.
-Make sure to check out Bellevue’s 4th of July Fireworks page for updated information on the show and the other fun events they have planned.
+Downtown Bellevue will light up once again for Independence Day at 10:05 pm on Tuesday, July 4 with a fireworks show synchronized with a live performance by Bellevue Youth Symphony Orchestra.
+Make sure to check out Bellevue’s 4th of July Fireworks page for updated information on the show and the other fun, family-friendly events they have planned.

 Where: Legion Memorial Park